guillaume-heron/testcontainers-dotnet/README.md

 This command will run all defined tests in our solution:

 - **Unit tests**
-- **Integration tests**, which spin up a PostgreSQL database inside a Docker container using TestContainers
+- **Integration tests**, which spin up a PostgreSQL database inside a Docker container using Testcontainers

 ## 🔗 Useful Resources